Here’s the much-awaited guide—the guide to the ten most exciting things to do in Oregon, US.

-This Oregon museum features everything, every beautiful marine life from seabirds, sea lions to sharks.
-Visitors mostly enjoy the sea lion, sea otters, and harbor seals.
+This Oregon museum features everything, every beautiful marine life from seabirds, and sea lions to sharks.
+Visitors mostly enjoy the sea lion, sea otters, and harbour seals.

 Visitors can even scuba dive in the aquarium because it is that big.
 In addition to that, there are underwater passageways to stroll across the ocean floor.